alexthiery/otic-reprogramming/docs/_downstream/lmx1a_downstream.md

 ---
 layout: page
-label: Lmx1a DEA
+label: Lmx1aE1 vs Sox3U3 DEA
 category: Downstream analysis
 order: 2
 ---

-## Lmx1a_E1 vs Sox3U3 differential expression analysis
+## Lmx1aE1 vs Sox3U3 differential expression analysis

 </br>

-Embryos at ss3-5 where electroporated with either Lmx1a_E1-EGFP or Sox3U3-EGFP enhancers to genetically label the otic and epibranchial cell populations respectively.
+Embryos at ss3-5 where electroporated with either Lmx1aE1-EGFP or Sox3U3-EGFP enhancers to genetically label the otic and epibranchial cell populations respectively.
 At ss18-21 embryos were removed from the egg and EGFP+ cells of each population were collected by FACS and processed for RNAseq.

 Differential expression analysis is carried out using DESeq2 [(Love et al. 2014)](https://doi.org/10.1186/s13059-014-0550-8).